The FTX Story

 On November 2, 2022, the news site CoinDesk released an article revealing some undisclosed facts about Alameda Research and FTX.
 It turned out that, contrary to the regulations that would have prohibited such activities in a traditional brokerage, Alameda had been trading on FTX as though it was an ordinary investor.
 Alameda had been using their position within FTX to gather crypto tokens ahead of FTX’s decision to list them for trading.

 The CoinDesk article further showed that more than half of FTX’s assets had been “loaned” to Alameda, a direct violation of FTX’s own policies.
-The majority of Alameda’s assets, some $5.1 billion, were held in FTT tokens, FTX’s “native token,” not any other fiat currency or cryptocurrency on the market.
+Most of Alameda’s assets, some $5.1 billion, were held in FTT tokens, FTX’s “native token,” not any other fiat currency or cryptocurrency on the market.
 This immediately raised red flags about the solvency of FTX and the degree of leverage and insider trading going on between FTX and Alameda.

 On November 6, less than a week after the CoinDesk article, Binance, the world’s largest crypto exchange and former minority shareholder of FTX, announced it was dumping its entire holding of FTT tokens, a value of about $529 million.
-Within two days, despite Bankman-Fried’s assurance that FTX was stable, and amidst his frantic search for additional capital to shore up the reserves, additional customers cashed in their tokens, draining more than $6 billion from FTX.
+Within two days, despite Bankman-Fried’s assurance that FTX was stable and amidst his frantic search for additional capital to shore up the reserves, additional customers cashed in their tokens, draining more than $6 billion from FTX.

 On November 11, 2022, FTX filed for bankruptcy.